totem-technologies/totem/.github/ISSUE_TEMPLATE/design-change.md

 ---
-name: Design Change
+name: Design change
-about: How to request a design change.
+about: How to request a design change
 title: ''
 labels: ''
 assignees: ''